 History Museum Hien Luong Bridge

-This is a small museum that on the banks of the Ben Hai River.
+This is a small museum on the banks of the Ben Hai River.
 At the entrance, you are greeted by a large Ho Chi Minh statue.
 Inside, there are interesting artefacts in the museum, all war memorabilia.
 Outside there are large speakers which were used to distribute propaganda material across the DMZ.
 Across the road is a Reunification Monument.

 Hien Luong Bridge

 Next to the museum is the bridge that spans the Ben Hai River.
 It was an important structure in the Vietnam War.
-The bridge is painted two different colours and each colour either denotes North Vietnam or South Vietnam.
-At the end of the bridge there is a monument for women and children.
+The bridge is painted in two different colours and each colour either denotes North Vietnam or South Vietnam.
+At the end of the bridge, there is a monument for women and children.
 This is to signify the husbands and fathers who were sent to the north while the French were regrouping and couldn’t return to the south until after the war had finished, some 21 years later.

 Day 6 – Hue half day tour

-The accommodation in Hue, Vietnam, came through with the goods again and helped to book a half day tour that would take us to three different tombs around the city.
+The accommodation in Hue, Vietnam, came through with the goods again and helped to book a half-day tour that would take us to three different tombs around the city.
 A tomb tour does seem a bit morbid, but if you’re into architecture and building, you will really enjoy this tour.